GSTT-CIDR/HaploVar/README.md

 # HaploVar
-HaploVar: Haplotyping variants in long-read data.
+HaploVar: Haplotyping variants from long-read sequencing data to resolve intrahost diversity in mixed populations